Back to Documentation

 Human-in-the-Loop Governance

-Every plan must pass through a structured review workflow before any code modifications begin:
+Plans are designed for a structured review workflow before any code modifications begin:

 • Review:Plans open in Monaco editor where reviewers can examine every proposed change with full syntax highlighting and professional editing tools.